A model for configuration spaces of points: Compactified configuration spaces

-\item The restriction of $\phi_{12}$ to $\partial \FM_M(2)$ is a global angular form, i.e., the fiber integral is one.
+\item The fiber integral of the restriction of $\phi_{12}$ to $\partial \FM_M(2)$ is equal to $(-1)^D$.
+(We then say that this restriction is a global angular form.)
 Additionally, if $D=2$, the restriction of $\phi_{12}$ to every fiber of the circle bundle yields a round volume form of that circle, with respect to some metric.